Multi-View Class Incremental Learning: Acknowledgements

-This work was supported by the National Key R\&D Program of China under Grant 2021ZD0201300, the National Natural Science Foundation of China under Grants U1913602 and 61936004, the Innovation Group Project of the National Natural Science Foundation of China under Grant 61821003, and the 111 Project on Computational Intelligence and Intelligent Control under Grant B18024.
+This work was supported by the National Key R\&D Program of China under Grant 2021ZD02-01300, the Fundamental Research Funds for the Central Universities under Grant YCJJ202203012, the State Scholarship Fund of China Scholarship Council under Grant 202206160045, the National Natural Science Foundation of China under Grants U1913602 and 61936004, the Innovation Group Project of the National Natural Science Foundation of China under Grant 61821003, and the 111 Project on Computational Intelligence and Intelligent Control under Grant B18024.